2026 NFL Scouting Combine From Testing to Interpretation

 These profiles describe physical characteristics only

-They do not account for skill, decision-making, durability, coaching, or opportunity — all of which remain decisive in professional outcomes.
-The goal is perspective, not prediction.
+They do not account for skill, decision-making, durability, coaching, or opportunity, all of which remain decisive in professional outcomes.

 three men laughing while looking in the laptop inside room